obinnanick/AWS-DLP-Terraform/README.md

 ## Features
 ✅ **Automated Sensitive Data Scanning** – AWS Macie scans S3 for PII, financial, and other sensitive data.
 ✅ **Real-time Alerts** – When sensitive data is detected, notifications are sent via **Amazon SNS**.
-✅ **Custom Actions with Lambda** – A Lambda function can process Macie findings for further automation.
+✅ **Automated Remediation** – A Lambda function **moves sensitive files to a quarantine S3 bucket and deletes them from the original location**.
 ✅ **Infrastructure as Code** – Entire solution is provisioned using **Terraform**.

 ## Architecture Diagram